CurtTimson/curtis-timson/content/post/hosting/201805-hosting-hugo-netlify.md

 ![DNS verify fail](/images/post/hugo-netlify/dns-verify-fail.png)

-Once this has been verified you'll be prompted to either:
+Once this has been verified you'll be prompted to either use Let's Encrypt or provide your own certificate

- - Let's Encrypt Certificate
- - Provide your own certificate

 Unless you already have your own certificate ready, click on "Let's Encrypt Certificate".